sahilparekh08/sahilparekh08.github.io/content/_index.md

 I enjoy art and crafts🎨, visiting the beach🌊 and exploring new places!
 I play the guitar🎸 and going out for live gigs is my favourite kind of outing!
 I also love playing sports like badminton and volleyball.

-I am current a guitarist for [Penn Sargam](https://upennsargam.wixsite.com/home), one of America's first student-groups dedicated to promoting South Asian fusion music.
-During my undergraduate education years, I have been a Junior and Senior Correspondent for [SPark](https://spark.spit.ac.in/), Sardar Patel Institute of Technology's official magazine
+I am current a treasurer and guitarist for [Penn Sargam](https://upennsargam.wixsite.com/home), one of America's first student-groups dedicated to promoting South Asian fusion music.
+During my undergraduate education years, I have been a Junior and Senior Correspondent for [SPark](https://spark.spit.ac.in/), Sardar Patel Institute of Technology's official magazine and I also found the college band which then became the Music and Dramatics club, Mudra.